mdubourg001/maximedubourg.com/assets/posts/tree-shaking-101.md

 ---
 title: Tree-shaking 101
 description: Learn the fundamentals of tree-shaking in JavaScript, a technique for optimizing your code by removing unused exports and side-effects.
 Understand how bundlers like Rollup and Webpack identify and eliminate dead code to create efficient final programs.
-date: 01/15/2025
+date: 02/11/2025
 ---

 # Tree-shaking 101

 In a JavaScript ES module, every top-level expression falls at least indirectly into one of the two following categories: exports or side-effects.

-- **exports** are declarations (constants, functions, classes...) that are explicitly exported to allow their usage outside of the module itself
+- **exports** are values (constants, functions, classes...) that are explicitly exported to allow their usage outside of the module itself
 - **side-effects** are expressions having observable effects other than reading their arguments and returning a value (ex: mutating the `window` object, triggering network requests, logging to the console...)

 Code that does not fall into one of these categories can be considered **dead code**.